 Breast reduction surgery is generally performed under general anesthesia as an outpatient procedure.
-It can be done in combination with many other aesthetic procedures such as an abdominoplasty, liposuction and facial plastic surgery for a more comprehensive and cost-effective improvement.
+It can be done in combination with many other aesthetic procedures such as an abdominoplasty, liposuction and facial plastic surgery in order to obtain a more comprehensive and cost-effective improvement.

-A snug fitting dressing designed for comfort, support and protection is placed following surgery and remains on for around two to three days at which point you are placed in a sports-type bra.
+A contoured form fitting dressing designed for comfort, support and protection is placed following surgery and remains in place for around two to three days at which time you are placed in a sports-type bra.
 This should be worn day and night for around two weeks after which it is recommended that you wear a supportive bra regularly in order to help maintain your new breast shape longer.

 When your incisions are well healed and non-tender, you may be able to wear an underwire bra if you so desire.
 For more on this, read the blog: Wearing an Underwire Bra After a Breast Reduction.

-I rarely use drains in breast reduction surgery.
+Dr. Turkeltaub rarely uses drains in breast reduction surgery.
 However, when they are employed, they will typically be in place for around one week.

-Postoperative discomfort is generally described as being mild in degree by most women and can be effectively managed with pain medicine.
-In fact, the majority of my patients take little or no pain medication.
+Most women who have undergone the procedure describe the initial discomfort as being relatively mild in degree.
+This often can be effectively managed with pain medicine.
+In fact, the majority of Dr. Turkeltaub’s patients take little or no pain medication.

 Initially, you will notice some moderate swelling and firmness of your breasts, causing them to appear larger than they will be long term.
 It may take six months to a year for this swelling to completely dissipate.